 You can use an immersion blender or regular blender for this plant based broccoli soup.

-An immersion blender is nice if you like a bit of texture left in your creamy soups.
+An immersion blender is nice if you like some texture left in your creamy soups.
 Immersion blender’s work well because the ingredients are soft enough for this type of blender to handle.

-If you prefer a very smooth, pureed texture, opt for a regular standing blender.
-High speed blenders are a nice option, but I didn’t have one until recently and was able to blend just fine.
-You likely need to work in multiple batches if using a regular blender.
+If you prefer a very smooth, pureed texture, use a regular standing blender.
+High speed blenders are a nice option, but I didn’t have one until recently and could blend just fine.
+You’ll likely need to work in multiple batches if using a less expensive blender.

 Creamy Vegan Broccoli Soup